May, From the Paris Green Windowsill | 五月は花緑青の窓辺から1

 |---|

 | 3 青 refers to both green and blue, which were historically considered shades of the same color.
 There's no way to capture this readily in English; in modern times, 青々 seems reserved more for the sky and the sea (though it can refer to flourishing plant life as well).
 Since a "blue sky" is a common motif in the songs on this album, and given the comparison with Paris green, I chose to use "blue" here.
-As a secondary note, this phrase is an indirect reference to the word 青息, a sigh of exhaustion or deep distress; in this context 青 potentially refers to the "bluish" pallor of someone who's unwell or in pain, as it does in 青ざめる. |
+As a secondary note, this is probably an indirect reference to the phrase 青息吐息, which indicates being deeply troubled or distressed; in this context 青 potentially refers to the "bluish" pallor of someone who's unwell or in pain, as it does in 青ざめる. |

-| 3 例う is a grammatically incorrect back-construction from 例えば, and you won't find it in any dictionary.
+| 4 例う is a grammatically incorrect back-construction from 例えば, and you won't find it in any dictionary.
 It's not COMPLETELY unheard of, but it is pretty rare, and unlikely to be readily understood even by native speakers.
 As far as I've been able to gather, the archaic form of the verb that this is referencing, 譬ふ, should mean the same thing as 例える.
 When it's used together with ならば later, it's essentialy 例えば. |

-| 4 想い出 here, a less standard spelling that emphasizes the strong emotions tied to the memory. |
+| 5 想い出 here, a less standard spelling that emphasizes the strong emotions tied to the memory. |